 The Australia Day Celebrations are held in Waroona each year to celebrate the history, culture, and achievements of Australian people.
-Our 2023 event had an emphasis on access and inclusion, featuring cultural cooking demonstrations as well as a beautiful rendition of 'We Are One' in Noongar by local elder Jennifer Turner.
-The event included plenty of kids and family activities, live entertainment, street parade and an awards and citizenship ceremony.
+Our 2023 event had an emphasis on access and inclusion,

 The Shire held its inaugural Paddling Festival in 2023 at the iconic Drakesbrook Weir.
 The event was supported by the Australian Sports Commission. and offered friendly races, come-try activities, a cultural dance performance by the Southside Cook Island Dance Troupe.